75th Anniversary of D-Day: Normandy to the Rhine

 Our historian will recount the desperate three days that the British 1st Airborne under General John Frost held it.
 Afterwards, we finish at the Airborne Museum at Oosterbeek.

 DAY 9 Siegfried Line (June 9)

-We will follow Kampfgruppe Peiper from the Siegfried Line to where he runs out of gas, and where he is stopped by elements of the 82nd Airborne and the 30th Division at Stoumont Station.
-We will take in Lt Bouc’s heroic stand at Lanzerath, the infamous Massacre at the Bauguez Crossroads near Malmedy where elements of 285 Artillery Battalion from General Bruce Clarke’s CCB from the US 7th Armoured Division collided with Peiper’s column.
+We will follow Kampfgruppe Joachim Peiper from the Siegfried Line to where he runs out of gas, and is stopped by elements of the 82nd Airborne and the 30th Division at Stoumont Station.
+We will take in Lt.
+Lyle Bouck’s heroic stand at Lanzerath, the infamous Massacre at the Baugnez Crossroads near Malmedy where elements of 285 Artillery Battalion from General Bruce Clarke’s CCB from the US 7th Armored Division collided with Peiper’s column.
 From there we will drive on to Ligneuville where Peiper caught up with the logistic elements of Clarke’s CCB under General Timberlake.
 Thence we will move on to Stavelot where Peiper is forced to regroup before making his attack early the next day; we then move on to Trois Ponts, where Peiper is forced to deviate from his planned route before his Kampfgruppe is finally bottled up at Stoumont and La Gleize.

 DAY 10 Battle of St. Vith (June 10)